Guide to Narcissistic Victim Syndrome

 Victims of narcissistic abuse often find themselves constantly on edge, trying to avoid conflict or displeasing the narcissist.

-This can result in a constant state of anxiety and hypervigilance, as they attempt to predict and adapt to the narcissist’s unpredictable mood swings and demands.
+This can result in a constant state of anxiety and hypervigilance as you attempt to predict and adapt to the narcissist’s unpredictable mood swings and demands.

-Often trying to read body language and behavioral patterns as a way of anticipating their abusive partner’s mood.
+You will try to read their body language and behavioral patterns as a way of anticipating your abusive partner’s mood.

 2. Mistrust

-Prolonged exposure to manipulation and deceit can lead victims to develop a deep sense of mistrust, not only towards the narcissist but also of their own judgment and perception of reality, as well as towards others in their lives.
+Prolonged exposure to manipulation and deceit can lead victims of narcissistic abuse to develop a deep sense of mistrust, not only towards the narcissist but also towards their own judgment and perception of reality.

-They are constantly being blamed for everything that goes wrong in the relationship and so begin to doubt themselves and lose all confidence in their own abilities.
+You will be constantly blamed for everything that goes wrong in the relationship, so you will begin to doubt yourself and lose all confidence in your own abilities.

-This lack of confidence and the fear of doing something that will cause the narcissist to explode results in the victim losing themselves and their judgment of reality.
+This lack of confidence and the fear of doing something ‘wrong’ that will cause the narcissist to explode results in you losing yourself and your judgment of reality.

 3. Self-Isolation